anima-research/connectome-adapters/adapters/zulip_adapter/README.md

 The adapter can connect either as a bot or a user using zuliprc file.

+The Zulip adapter implements a robust reconnection strategy that maintains system stability during network fluctuations or service interruptions.
+When a connection issue is detected, the adapter first cleanly disconnects from Zulip's API, then re-establishes both the API connection and event queue registration.
+This approach ensures message continuity even after queue expiration (which can occur after extended periods of inactivity).
+The adapter intelligently tracks consecutive reconnection attempts and implements configurable limits to prevent excessive API calls during prolonged outages, while automatically resetting the counter upon successful reconnection to ensure long-term reliability.

 ### Configuration

 The Zulip adapter is configured through a YAML file with the following settings.